jessepav/lacygoill-wiki-backup/tmux/option.md

 I think that before 2.3, 'terminal-overrides' was a string option.

-> * terminal-overrides and update-environment are now array options (the previous
+> * terminal-overrides and update-environment are now array options
 <https://github.com/tmux/tmux/blob/8382ae65b7445a70e8a24b541cf104eedadd7265/CHANGES#L575>

 And maybe a comma was needed for a string option.